 The Old Man & the Gun is a 2018 biopic about the serial bank robber Forrest Tucker.
 Directed by David Lowery, the film stars Robert Redford, Casey Affleck, Sissy Spacek, Danny Glover, Tika Sumpter, and Tom Waits.
-The film marked Redford's final screen performance before he announced his retirement from acting.
+The film marked Redford's final screen performance before he announced his retirement from acting, though not his final appearance overall.

 The plot tracks Tucker (Redford) in the final years of a life spent robbing banks, getting caught and escaping prisons.
 As a dapper, elderly gentleman robber, Tucker catches the attention of local police as well as the media.
 With police detective John Hunt (Affleck) on his trail, Tucker becomes torn between the thrill of crime and a budding romance with a widow, Jewell (Spacek).